Search the collections

 The Hathaways relocated to Wing in a neighbouring country of Buckinghamshire in 1947 where Stanley purchased a hardware store at 44 High Street.
 Lucy had been working for the Singer Sewing Machine company as a sales representative and demonstrator.
 She continued her longstanding involvement with the Girl Guides.
 Their second daughter Merle was born in Wing in 1948, and prior to 1950 the family also resided in New Forest and Ringwood in Hampshire.

 It was around 1950 that the family decided to migrate to Australia as they were being pushed out of business by another larger store.
 Stanley had expressed an interest in migrating to Australia many years earlier.
 The family sold up, and bought a caravan to live in.
-They applied successfully to the Assisted Passage Migration Scheme but had to wait about two years before departing.
+Their application took nearly two years to be confirmed under the Assisted Passage Migration Scheme, correspondence indicating that Stanley's trade qualifications were not immediately accepted for the Commonwealth Nomination Scheme.
 Putting all their belongings into storage, they purchased a second smaller caravan and went caravanning around England while awaiting the finalisation of their passage.
 On 17 November, 1951 Stanley, Lucy and their two daughters Hazel (aged 12) and Merle (aged 3), departed England on the 'New Australia', travelling via the Suez Canal and arrived in Melbourne in time for Christmas.
 The luggage and contents lists that Stanley kept show that the family were able to transport a number of goods in their homemade crate, including Lucy's singer sewing machine and Stanley's work tools.

 They first stayed (probably for a few weeks) at the Bathurst Migrant Camp in New South Wales (one of the major migrant reception centres in Australia, accepting around 100,000 migrants between 1948 and 1952).
 The accommodation was basic - army surplus iron sheds and timber barracks which were unlined, unheated and offered little privacy.
 The family was then relocated to Ballarat in Victoria where an acute housing shortage had led to the establishment of a housing commission estate on the former Ballarat Common (now Wendouree West) under construction between 1951 and 1962.
 They were housed in Nissen tin huts but within six months they had purchased a block of land near Ballarat Grammar, where they designed a house, living in a borrowed caravan while it was built.